Taiwanese indigenous peoples: Japanese rule (1895–1945)

 Beginning in the first year of Japanese rule, the colonial government embarked on a mission to study the indigenous so they could be classified, located and "civilized".
 The Japanese "civilizing project", partially fueled by public demand in Japan to know more about the empire, would be used to benefit the Imperial government by consolidating administrative control over the entire island, opening up vast tracts of land for exploitation.
 To satisfy these needs, "the Japanese portrayed and catalogued Taiwan's indigenous peoples in a welter of statistical tables, magazine and newspaper articles, photograph albums for popular consumption".
-The Japanese based much of their information and terminology on prior Qing era narratives concerning degrees of "civilization".
+The Japanese-based much of their information and terminology on prior Qing era narratives concerning degrees of "civilization".

-Japanese ethnographer Ino Kanori was charged with the task of surveying the entire population of Taiwanese indigenous, applying the first systematic study of indigenous on Taiwan.
+Japanese ethnographer Ino Kanori was charged with the task of surveying the entire population of Taiwanese indigenous, applying the first systematic study of the indigenous on Taiwan.
 Ino's research is best known for his formalization of eight peoples of Taiwanese indigenous: Atayal, Bunun, Saisiat, Tsou, Paiwan, Puyuma, Ami and Pepo (Pingpu).
 This is the direct antecedent of the taxonomy used today to distinguish people groups that are officially recognized by the government.

 Life under the Japanese changed rapidly as many of the traditional structures were replaced by a military power.
 Indigenous people who wished to improve their status looked to education rather than headhunting as the new form of power.
 Those who learned to work with the Japanese and follow their customs would be better suited to lead villages.
 The Japanese encouraged indigenous to maintain traditional costumes and selected customs that were not considered detrimental to society, but invested much time and money in efforts to eliminate traditions deemed unsavory by Japanese culture, including tattooing.
-By the mid-1930s as Japan's empire was reaching its zenith, the colonial government began a political socialization program designed to enforce Japanese customs, rituals and a loyal Japanese identity upon the indigenous.
-By the end of World War II, indigenous whose fathers had been killed in pacification campaigns were volunteering to serve in Special Units and if need be die for the Emperor of Japan.
-The Japanese colonial experience left an indelible mark on many older indigenous who maintained an admiration for the Japanese long after their departure in 1945.
+By the mid-1930s, as Japan's empire was reaching its zenith, the colonial government began a political socialization program designed to enforce Japanese customs, rituals and a loyal Japanese identity upon the indigenous.
+By the end of World War II, indigenous people whose fathers had been killed in pacification campaigns were volunteering to serve in Special Units and, if need be, die for the Emperor of Japan.
+The Japanese colonial experience left an indelible mark on many older indigenous people who maintained an admiration for the Japanese long after their departure in 1945.

 The Japanese troops used indigenous women as sex slaves, so called "comfort women".